Login

 A: Yes, here it is: Care and Feeding of Nicad batteries

-To utilize the high capacity of the NiCad battery pack it is recommended to charge the battery at the rate listed on the battery label.
-Results may vary according to charge rates and charging conditions.
+To utilize the high capacity of the NiCad battery pack, it is advisable to charge the battery at the charge rate indicated on the battery label.
+The results may vary depending on charging conditions.

 Q: A battery says it has mAh.
 What does that mean?